Skip to content

 There are a few other differences between SQL and Cypher.
 Yet, like other high-level database query languages, most of its semantics can be understood as mappings to relational algebra operators for selections, joins, projections and aggregations.

 Kùzu implements openCypher’s1 standard predicates and expressions.
-The following sections in this chapter covers all Cypher clauses, expressions and functions implemented in Kùzu.
+The following sections in this chapter covers all Cypher statements, clauses, expressions and functions implemented in Kùzu.

 Footnotes